venksrid001/cowrie/architecture-design.md

 **Physical Viewpoint:** Concerned with the topology of the systems components on the physical layer. <br>

-**Logical Viewpoint:** Concerned with the abstracted funcionality of the system to the end users <br>
+**Logical Viewpoint:** Concerned with the abstracted functionality of the system to the end-users. <br>

-**Development Viewpoint:** Concerned with the this is about the development of the system from the programmers point of view. <br>
+**Development Viewpoint:** Concerned with the development of the system from the programmers' point of view. <br>

-**Process Viewpoint:** Concerned with the run time processes of the system, and how these work together <br>
+**Process Viewpoint:** Concerned with the run time processes of the system, and how these work together. <br>

 **Scenarios:** Using use cases to describe interactions with processes and objects.
 Use cases are important to help ensure the system will work upon completion. <br>